Jayson Tatum NBA Preview vs. the Cavaliers

 Jayson Tatum Insights vs. the Cavaliers

-- This season, Tatum has made 9.6 shots from the floor per game, which accounts for 22.7% of his team's total makes.
+- This season, Tatum has made 9.5 field goals per game, which adds up to 22.6% of his team's total makes.

-- He's knocked down 3.0 threes per game, or 19.5% of his team's makes from beyond the arc this season.
+- He's taken 8.6 threes per game, or 20.0% of his team's shots from beyond the arc this season.

-- Tatum's opponents, the Cavaliers, have a neutral offensive tempo, averaging 100.5 possessions per game, while his Celtics average 101.8 per game, which ranks 28th among NBA teams.
+- Tatum's Celtics average 101.7 possessions per game, which ranks 27th among NBA teams, while the Cavaliers have a middling offense in terms of tempo, ranking 13th with 100.6 possessions per contest.

-- The Cavaliers are the seventh-best defensive squad in the league, conceding 110.3 points per game.
+- On defense, the Cavaliers have given up 110.7 points per game, which is seventh-best in the league.

-- Allowing 43.6 rebounds per contest, the Cavaliers are the 13th-ranked squad in the NBA.
+- On the glass, the Cavaliers have conceded 43.6 rebounds per game, which puts them 13th in the NBA.

-- The Cavaliers are the fifth-ranked squad in the NBA, giving up 24.7 assists per game.
+- In terms of assists, the Cavaliers have allowed 24.6 per game, fifth in the league.

-- In terms of 3-pointers, the Cavaliers have given up 11.9 makes per contest, ninth in the league.
+- Looking at 3-pointers, the Cavaliers are 13th in the league, conceding 12.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!